mitodl/ocw-studio/docs/ckeditor/plugin.md

 ### Writing a MarkdownSyntaxPlugin

 To get these rules added to the plugin we need to write a simple CKEditor plugin that extends a custom class we wrote called `MarkdownSyntaxPlugin`.
-You can check out it's implementation [here](https://github.com/mitodl/ocw-studio/blob/master/static/js/lib/ckeditor/plugins/MarkdownSyntaxPlugin.ts).
+You can check out its implementation [here](https://github.com/mitodl/ocw-studio/blob/master/static/js/lib/ckeditor/plugins/MarkdownSyntaxPlugin.ts).

 Basically, it just provides a means for adding Showdown and Turndown rules in a predefined spot where our Markdown plugin can come along and grab them later.
-Using it is simple, here's how a plugin to add the rules we wrote above will look:
+Using it is simple; here's how a plugin to add the rules we wrote above will look:

 {% raw %}